Guraspinho/WorkHub/README.md

 # WorkHub
-Workhub is a company management API that allows companies to register, enabling company managers to add employees, and employees to upload files.
+Workhub is a SaaS (Software as a Service) company management API designed to streamline organizational processes.
+It allows companies to register and efficiently manage their workforce and documents.
+The API is built using JavaScript and Express.js for the backend, and MySQL for database management.

 ## Stack